May 28, 2008 in SEA

-To all concerned by potentially faulty EPIRBS and
+To all concerned by potentially faulty / duplicated EPIRBs, GPRIBs and their registration in countries participating in the COSPAS-SARSAT program.

 Further compounding the issue: the hexadecimal code belonged to another boat.

 Upon launch of my EPIRB the Coast Guard checked the database info and contacted the registered owner asleep in Alabama no less!

 He had purchased his unit two years after mine, a “DUP” for duplicate in the manufacturers words, with the same hexadecimal code his registration crushed mine, hence my data and Iridium phone number no longer existed.

 The USCG requested he disconnect the battery of his unit, in the time it took time for him to reach his boat at about 02:00 hours my unit ceased to emit.
 Had it not been for an eleven year old EPIRB from an earlier vessel I kept as backup, but that I thought lost when the rogue wave sheared and sank the hard dodger to which it’s cradle was attached we would not be here to relate what happened.